Hengle/Folkvangr/README.md

 ## Game Development
 Full-time production would begin following the crowdfunding campaign, assuming that doesn’t fail dismally.

 The crowdfunding goal is estimated around $8,000 to produce a trailer, or $10,000-35,000 to create a game alpha version.
 The ultimate goal is to crowdfund the game in two or three incremental stretches.
 Each campaign will increase in funding scope according to how the development is  progressing, and what assets and features are being produced.
 Milestone markers and community updates would be scheduled to occur at regular intervals during development.
-A conservative estimate for a 7-10 person team producing a full game would cost in the range of $300,000-450,000+, and likely take two or more years to finish.
+A conservative estimate for a 7-10 person team producing a full game would likely take two or more years to finish.

 The game will be an RPG with a narrative storyline and unique game mechanics.
 It will not be a full open world, but hopefully the budget will allow for some limited exploration.